- What is a foreign person?

-As a foreign purchaser, Penguin Management accountants can help you navigate Australian residential property purchase to make informed decisions on your investments.
+As a foreign purchaser, International Accounting Solutions can help you navigate Australian residential property purchase to make informed decisions on your investments.
 Please call us on 1300 319 870 or contact us here.

 Resident Director, Public Officer, Local Agent: Finding The Right Person For The Role